-REASON: The Board of Public Education proposes to adopt NEW RULE I and revise the Early Childhood Education Standards to comply with HB 338 (2025) prior to the 2025-26 school year.
-The Early Literacy Advisory Council, created by the Board of Public Education, recommended the proposed rule in order to address the short turnaround between the end of the Legislative Session and start of the upcoming school year, while maintaining the intent of the legislation, which was to increase the number of children who are proficient in reading and math at the end of third grade.
-NEW RULE I will be adopted as ARM 10.54.903.
+The Board of Public Education proposes to adopt NEW RULE 1 and to amend ARM 10.63.110 to revise the Early Childhood Education Standards to comply with HB 338 (2025) prior to the 2025-26 school year.
+The Early Literacy Advisory Council, created by the Board of Public Education, recommended the proposed rule in order to address the short turnaround between the end of the legislative session and start of the upcoming school year, while maintaining the intent of the legislation, which was to increase the number of children who are proficient in reading and math at the end of third grade.
+NEW RULE 1 will be adopted as ARM 10.54.903.